 Now, we have a chance to continue this successful funding for another eight years through the America the Beautiful Act.

+The success of the Great American Outdoors Act doesn’t just depend on dollars.
+It also depends on dedicated staff who ensure these significant investments will be maintained for the next generation too.
 There's more work to do to ensure our parks are adequately staffed now and in the future.
 While we continue that fight, urge Congress to commit to funding the urgent repair projects in our national parks.